dd828/Math5471/README.md

 This is for the final project for the course MATH 5472.
-I totally implement 5 algorithms.
+I totally implement 5 algorithms and seal them into a package:"Math5472Project."

 Reference Paper: Matrix Completion and Low-Rank SVD via Fast Alternating Least Squares  [link].